giuseppeiacono/OCA-Java-SE-8/chapter_2/README.md

 ![Alt text](object_orientation/initialization-blocks.png?raw=true "Initialization blocks")

 ## Accessing Static Methods and Variables
-We can access static methods from object reference variables because JVM work as follow:
+We can access static methods from object reference variables because the JVM works as follow:
-1. look for the instance method with specified name, but it does not exist
+1. look for the instance method with the specified name, but it does not exist
-2. look for the static method with specified name in the class which match type of object reference variable.
+2. look for the static method with the specified name in the class which match type of object reference variable.
 If It exists, it is ran
 ```java
 public class TestStaticMethod {